How to build a Hubspot AI chatbot

 You can set rules based on:

 Use inclusion rules to say where the bot should be and exclusion rules to stop it from showing up on certain pages, like your privacy policy or checkout page.
-This lets you make the chatbot experience just right for different parts of your website or different groups of visitors.
+This lets you make the chatbot experience just right for different parts of your website.

 Step 7: Test it out and turn it on

-Before you let your chatbot loose on the world, it’s really important to test it completely.
-Use the “Preview” function in the builder to go through the conversation flow just like a visitor would.
-Try out different things people might type and different situations to make sure the bot answers the way you expect and that the branches work correctly.
+Before you let your chatbot loose on the world, it's really important to test it.
+Use the "Preview" function in the builder to go through the conversation flow just like a visitor would.
+Try out different things people might type to make sure the bot answers the way you expect.

 Once you feel good about it, go back to the main chatflows list and click the little toggle switch next to your chatbot's name to turn it on.
 It will then start appearing live on the pages you picked in your targeting rules.